magento/magento2-page-builder/app/code/Magento/PageBuilder/README.md

 # Magento_PageBuilder module

-The Magento_PageBuilder module provides an alternative interface for building content.
+The Magento_PageBuilder module provides an enhancement for the default Magento WYSIWYG editor.
+It installs an alternative editor in the Admin area for building content.

+The PageBuilder editor can be used on the following content pages:

+* Category Pages
+* CMS Pages
+* CMS Blocks
+* Dynamic Blocks

 ## Enable the module

-The PageBuilder module is enabled by default after installation.
+The PageBuilder module and the editor is enabled by default after installation.

+The editor itself is enabled globally in the Admin area under *Stores > Configuration > Content Management > Advanced Content Tool > Enable Page Builder*.
+This setting determines the `is_pagebuilder_enabled` configuration value.

 ## Disable the module